-Who wins, who loses if Trump’s One Big Beautiful Bill passes?
+Who wins, who loses if Trump’s ‘One Big Beautiful Bill’ passes?

 If the bill does not pass, the child tax credit, currently at $2,000 per child per year, would drop to $1,000 in 2026.

-However, according to the current version of the Senate bill, the child tax credit would permanently increase to $2,200.
+However, if the current version of the Senate bill passes, the child tax credit will permanently increase to $2,200.
 This is a smaller increase than the $2,500 in the version of the bill that the House approved.

 Traditional car manufacturers